The best logos of the 1940s

 Vespa is known for its preference for the color blue, which sets it apart from Lambretta.
 Like the Lambretta, the Vespa logo features horizontal stripes connecting the letters, perhaps for the same practical reasons of assembly line assembly.

-The Vespa logo is particularly notable for its initial capital letter “V,” which symbolizes the brand’s name, meaning “Wasp” in Italian.
-The “V” represents a tendril, and its diagonal orientation resembles the body of a wasp, creating a sense of movement and a hint of aggression.
+The Vespa logo is particularly notable for its initial capital letter “V,” which represents the brand name “Vespa,” meaning “Wasp” in Italian.
+The “V” represents a tendril, and its diagonal orientation resembles a wasp’s body, creating a sense of movement and a hint of aggression.
 This design accurately reflects the essence of the brand and its products, matching the lively and dynamic spirit associated with scooters.

 Manchester United